Kotlin/analysis-api/Writerside/topics/Receivers.md

 # Receivers

 Receivers play a vital role in Kotlin, enabling extension functions and member functions.
-Analysis API provides abstractions for different kinds of receivers, allowing you to analyze them in your code.
+The Analysis API provides abstractions for different kinds of receivers, allowing you to analyze them in your code.

 ## Types of Receivers